coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 Why Snakemake?

+- Highly popular tool: 11 new citations per week and over 1,000,000 downloads
 - Available as Python package (pip, conda), but not python specific
 - Python based syntax (easy read)
 - Possible to extend with embedded Python code, but not necessary